danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

    - Notice the boundaries between partitionNumber 1 and 2
    - Notice that after the MERGE the table has 40 partitions

-1. Create a partition for the next month
+1. Create a partition for the next month (June 2016)

-   Create the partition for June 2016
    Set the Filegroup to be used for the new partition

 	```sql